139 Q&A Questions [Group, Funny & Deep]

 | Layer 3 Deep | 60 to 120 seconds per answer | Reciprocal disclosure | 3 to 4 people only, never broadcast |

 Layer 1 is the warmup.
-Five to ten seconds per answer.
+Five to ten seconds an answer.
 Binary or single-word.
 Coffee or tea.
 Beach or mountains.
-The brain processes binary choices about three times faster than open prompts, which lets shy people answer before pressure builds.
+Binary choices clear the brain about three times faster than open prompts, so even the shy folks answer before pressure has time to build.

-Layer 2 is the rapport zone, where most professional and family Q&A should live.
-Twenty to thirty seconds per answer.
-Open enough to reveal something specific, light enough that anyone can answer without prep.
-Most of this article’s 139 prompts are Layer 2.
+Layer 2 is the rapport zone, and it’s where the overwhelming majority of professional and family Q&A should comfortably live.
+Twenty to thirty seconds an answer.
+Open enough to reveal something specific about a person, light enough that anyone in the room can respond without preparation.
+Most of the 139 prompts below sit right here.

-Note: Layer 3 has a hard size rule.
-Aron’s research and the Greater Good operationalization both treat the small-group condition as load-bearing; opening up to 20 strangers is not the same activity as opening up to 3 friends.
-Do not put a Layer-3 prompt on a recorded podcast or a 20-person Zoom.
+The size rule for Layer 3: Aron’s research and the Greater Good version both treat the small-group condition as load-bearing.
+Opening up to 20 strangers isn’t the same activity as opening up to 3 friends.
+Keep Layer-3 prompts off recorded podcasts and 20-person Zoom calls.

 Layer 3 is deep.
 Small groups only, 3 to 4 people.
-The Greater Good guidance is explicit: deep prompts need consent, mutual disclosure, and a private setting.
-And do not skip the Layer-2 round before going deep, even with people you already know well.
+The Greater Good guidance spells it out: deep prompts need consent, mutual disclosure, and a private setting.
+And don’t skip the Layer-2 round on your way down, even with people you’ve known for years.

 For an even faster version of Layer 1, use the 200+ this or that questions set.
 For Layer-2 forced-choice prompts, the 197 would you rather questions list runs the same depth band with more debate.
 The 163 ice breaker questions set is also Layer-2 with a workplace-safety bias.